WGVL (TV)

-WGVL, UHF analog channel 23, was a television station in Greenville, South Carolina, United States that existed from 1953 to 1956.
-The station was the first to operate in Greenville, but like many early UHF stations, the arrival of new stations on the VHF band imperiled its ability to secure programming and viewers.
+WGVL (channel 23) was a television station in Greenville, South Carolina, United States, which broadcast from 1953 to 1956.
+The station was the first to operate in Greenville, but like many early ultra high frequency (UHF) stations, the arrival of new stations on the very high frequency (VHF) band imperiled its ability to secure programming and viewers.
 WGVL signed off the day that WSPA-TV signed on channel 7, having fought for years alongside fellow UHF station WAIM-TV in Anderson to prevent the television station from being built; the case lingered into 1960, well after the station ceased broadcasting.

 History

 WGVL signed on August 1, 1953, under the ownership of the Greenville Television Company; the station's first network program was a baseball game from ABC, aired after opening ceremonies at its studios in Calhoun Towers.
 WGVL's transmitter site and tower were the former WMRC-FM plant on Paris Mountain.
-In its first months of operation, channel 23 was an affiliate of ABC, NBC and DuMont; the NBC affiliation would be lost when Greenville's first VHF station, WFBC-TV, signed on the air at the start of 1954.
+In its first months of operation, channel 23 was an affiliate of ABC, NBC and DuMont; the NBC affiliation would be lost when Greenville's first VHF station, WFBC-TV (channel 4), signed on the air at the start of 1954.

 The station's existence, however, turned into a struggle for survival that played out in the courts for almost all of its existence.
 The Spartan Radiocasting Company of Spartanburg, which owned two radio stations there (originally WORD and WDXY-FM, later sold to buy WSPA-AM-FM) and was the permittee for a second VHF station, to broadcast on channel 7.
 The Spartan TV station was originally approved to broadcast from Hogback Mountain, closer to Spartanburg, but sought to move to Paris Mountain, which was then home of WFBC-TV and WGVL and closer to Greenville.
 For Spartan, this was a necessary condition of obtaining the CBS television affiliation for channel 7; CBS had refused to grant it to a station on Hogback, which it reckoned too close to WBTV in Charlotte, North Carolina.
-By March 1954, WGVL had already lost $75,000; at that time, its petition to deny the Spartan move to Paris Mountain was denied by the Federal Communications Commission, as had been petitions from WAIM-TV (channel 40) in Anderson and the Sterling Telecasting Company of Spartanburg, which held the construction permit for WSCV (channel 17) in that city.
+By March 1954, WGVL had already lost $75,000; at that time, its petition to deny the Spartan move to Paris Mountain was denied by the Federal Communications Commission (FCC), as had been petitions from WAIM-TV (channel 40) in Anderson and the Sterling Telecasting Company of Spartanburg, which held the construction permit for WSCV (channel 17) in that city.

 WGVL and WAIM took the case to the United States Court of Appeals for the D.C.
 Circuit, seeking injunctive relief from the FCC ruling, in the summer of 1954.
 Despite the legal fight it was facing, by the fall of 1954 WGVL-TV had increased its broadcast hours, signing on for three hours in the morning and six hours in the evening on weekdays plus extended weekend operating hours.